GovGuam denies rumors of coronavirus case

-The Joint information Center sent out the following press release regarding what had the coronavirus:
+The Joint information Center sent out the following press release saying the patient seen at a private clinic on Tuesday has been found and evaluated.

+The Department of Public Health and Social Services said they've confirmed that he is at a low-risk of having the 2019 novel Coronavirus.

 DPHSS Addresses Recent Headlines on Rumors of Coronavirus on Guam